Skip to main content

 Can an employee request additional withholding specifically for Additional Medicare Tax?

-No. However, if the employee anticipates owing for Additional Medicare Tax, they may request additional income tax withholding when they complete their W-4.
+• No. However, if the employee anticipates owing additional Medicare tax, they may request additional income tax withholding when they complete their W-4.

 How do I stop FICA for an employee who has already reached the annual limit?